"A kitchen without a knife is not a kitchen."Masaharu Morimoto

 A knife’s cutting qualities are determined primarily by the material and weight of the blade, the way the blade is shaped and ground, and how the knife is constructed.

 Carbon steel: Among the first metals used for making knives, carbon steel is an alloy of iron with about 0.45 to 0.5% carbon.
-It's inexpensive and soft enough to be easily honed to a razor-sharp edge.
-However, because it is soft, it tends to lose that edge more quickly than harder stainless steel.
-Carbon steel is also somewhat brittle and can snap under stress.
-Another drawback: the iron in carbon steel can discolor from acidic foods and transfer iron-like metallic flavors to foods.
+It can be brittle and snap under stress.
+The iron in carbon steel can also discolor from acidic foods and transfer iron-like metallic flavors to foods.
 Carbon steel rusts easily from oxidation, so it must be kept bone dry, and it is often lubricated like cast-iron cookware to prevent rust.
 But carbon steel blades, eventually develop a protective patina (similar to the “seasoning” on cast-iron cookware) that helps prevent rusting and reduces the metallic flavors transferred to food.
 Many chefs prefer carbon steel blades because they sharpen easily.

 High-carbon stainless steel: To make steel knives harder and resistant to stains, iron is alloyed with 0.45 to 0.5% carbon (as for carbon steel blades) but with the addition of 13 to 14% chromium.
 A 1% combination of molybdenum and vanadium is often included to improve the blade’s strength, its ability to retain an edge, and the fineness of the metal grain.
 It can be more difficult to get a sharp edge on a stainless steel blade, but it may last longer than that of a carbon blade.